andiappan-ar/sitecore-xp-authoring-management-api-authorization/README.md

-# Module : SitecoreXP AuthoringManagement Authorization
+# Module : SitecoreXP Authorization for "Sitecore Authoring and Management GraphQL API"
 How to Authenticate and Access Sitecore Authoring and Management GraphQL API Using Bearer Tokens

 ## 📝 Introduction